 #3: Dark Red Roots with Blonde Ends

-Dark red roots with blonde ends is a fun way for a ginger to explore the blonde side.
+Dark red roots with blonde ends are a fun way for ginger to explore the blonde side.
 It’s helpful to work with warm tones when adding blonde hues to a copper.
 Just ask for golden or honey tones when consulting with your stylist.
 The biggest advantage of lightening hair with red and copper tones is a soft and easy grow-out.

 #4: Rose Gold Beauty with Blonde Balayage

-Embrace the trendy pink hair with a seamless blonde ombre balayage hair color like this one done with a shadow root for more depth.
-Perfect for any hair – long or short – this rose gold and blonde color balayage is a total must-have!
+Embrace the trendy pink hair with a seamless blonde ombre balayage hair color like this one with a shadow root for more depth.
+Perfect for any hair – long or short – this rose gold and blonde color balayage is a must-have!

 #5: Dark Red and Blonde Hair Color with Highlights

 Try a dark red and blonde hair color with highlights for a multidimensional look.
 Blonde-red hair color with many shades may look best on one-length hair.
 Ask your stylist about multiple hair color ideas.

 #6: Dark Ginger Red Hair with Caramel Highlights